All Episodes

 And there's no stopping what's coming.

-And people say to me, Why can't we have it now?
+And people say to me, why can't we have it now?

-Because that's not the way the process.
+Because that's not the way the process is going to be.

 But it's going to keep drawing.

-Uh I think he loves doing it on the phone.
+I think he loves doing it on the phone.

-I think he's sitting, his feet are up and he's having a good time.
+I think he's sitting, his feet are up, and he's having a good time.

 I know.